Home EU court overturns Privacy Shield, blocking personal data transfers to US

 (Telecompaper) Max Schrems has won a new victory against Facebook and how the social network handles personal data.
 After having the US's 'safe harbour' status for data transfers overturned in 2015, the privacy activist has won a new case at the EU Court of Justice overturning the Privacy Shield agreement which replaced it in 2016.
 This means it is not legal for EU-based companies to transfer personal data to the US, as the country does not offer sufficient protection as required under the EU's privacy law.

-Tags: us privacy personal data
+Tags: us privacy data personal

 Category:Telecommunications